Mike Pondsmith: Personal life

-Pondsmith has a wife, Lisa, and a son, Cody who both work at RTG.
+Pondsmith has a wife, Lisa, son Cody and daughter Dolan.
+Lisa and Cody both work at RTG, while Dolan is a graphic artist.
+He met Lisa "in a roleplaying group while wearing mirror shades, an army jacket and a nine-inch knife."
 Although Mike and Lisa had met earlier, their relationship began around 1977 while both were still in college.
 They were married in February 1982.
-Lisa serves as a general manager of RTG and has been credited in various titles, most notably as author alongside Jeff Grubb of The Memoirs of Auberon of Faerie sourcebook for the Castle Falkenstein system; and Cody is credited as a member of the production staff in the Cyberpunk V3.0 supplement Flashpak.
-He was also involved in the promotion and community communications relating to RTG's steampunk title Castle Falkenstein.
+Lisa serves as a general manager of RTG and has been credited in various titles, most notably as author alongside Jeff Grubb of The Memoirs of Auberon of Faerie sourcebook for the Castle Falkenstein system.
+Cody is credited as a member of the production staff in the Cyberpunk V3.0 supplement Flashpak, and was also involved in the promotion and community communications relating to Castle Falkenstein.
 Before designing games, Mike Pondsmith worked as an amateur paleontologist.
 In his spare time he collects plastic GI Joe action figures, prominently featured in the Cyberpunk v3.0 core rulebook, and enjoys outdoor activities, reading, as well as playing around with radio-controlled cars and planes.